ViiV Healthcare announces FDA approval of Cabenuva (cabotegravir, rilpivirine), the first and only complete long-acting regimen for HIV treatment

 To support the successful delivery of the once-monthly regimen to people living with HIV (PLHIV), ViiV Healthcare sponsored the CUSTOMIZE trial, the first-ever, pre-approval implementation science study to identify and evaluate approaches to integrate Cabenuva into clinical practices in the US.
 Interim findings presented at AIDS2020 demonstrated that at four months, the majority of clinical staff participants continued to perceive the implementation of Cabenuva as highly acceptable, feasible and appropriate for PLHIV, and clinical staff had a substantial decrease in what they thought would be barriers to implementation of the injectable regimen.4

-Brett Andrews, CEO of PRC, said: “PRC provides legal, workforce and behavioral health services for those affected by HIV/AIDS in San Francisco.
+Brett Andrews, CEO of PRC, said: “PRC provides legal, workforce and behavioural health services for those affected by HIV/AIDS in San Francisco.
 For years, many of our clients have struggled to manage their health while working to stabilize key aspects of their lives.
 Cabenuva will provide some people living with HIV greater freedom to pursue vocational, educational and other opportunities, like travel, without the need for daily oral medication management.
 A long-acting regimen is an innovation we have been waiting for.”

 ViiV Healthcare will begin shipping Cabenuva to wholesalers and specialty distributors in the US in February 2021.